Simply Healthy Family may collect a share of sales or other compensation from the links on this page.

-Ah, sweet potatoes, a favorite fall vegetable.
-And come Thanksgiving, sweet potatoes feature in delicious casseroles, or are baked and stuffed, mashed or roasted, or become part of hearty salads.
+Ah, sweet potatoes, a favorite fall root vegetable.
+And come Thanksgiving, sweet potatoes feature in delicious casseroles, are baked and stuffed, mashed or roasted, or become part of hearty salads.

-Sweet potatoes are so tasty, and so versatile, that it’s easy to grab a big bagful and then find yourself with too many.
+Sweet potatoes are so tasty and versatile that it’s easy to grab a big bag and then find yourself with too many.

 Selecting raw sweet potatoes

-Before you buy a sweet potato, inspect it for strange colors, holes, and mold.
+Before you buy a sweet potato, it’s always a good idea to inspect the flesh for strange colors (dark spots), holes, and the presence of mold.
+Avoid mushy sweet potatoes!

-Sometimes an otherwise good-looking sweet potato will show mold growing on one or both tips.
-Reject it, because even if the larger part looks good, it will spoil quickly.
+Sometimes, an otherwise good-looking sweet potato will have signs of mold growth on one or both tips.
+Reject it because even if the more significant middle part looks good, it will spoil quickly.

 A healthy sweet potato should have a uniform color.
 It may probably have rows of dark, shallow depressions up and down its length, but that’s normal.

-If left alone too long, sprouts will grow from some of those depressions.
-But you can eat a sweet potato that has a few short sprouts, even so.
+Small sprouts will grow from some of those depressions if left alone too long.
+But you can even eat a sweet potato with a few short shoots.
 Just cut them away.

-Select sweet potatoes that are dry, smooth, firm, and heavy in the hand.
+Select good sweet potatoes that are dry, smooth, firm, and heavy in hand.

-Spoiled sweet potatoes have soft, spongy spots.
-They might have turned dark brown or black.
+Signs of spoilage for sweet potatoes have spongy, soft spots.
+They might have turned dark brown or have black spots.
 Any mold is suspicious.

 Reject sweet potatoes that show signs of shriveling.
 Having lost moisture, they’re apt to rot.

-If a raw sweet potato has a strange smell, it’s risky.
-Throw it out.
-This is certainly true of cooked sweet potatoes, too.
+If a raw sweet potato has a weird growths or an unpleasant odor.
+It’s a sign of spoilage of sweet potatoes and could lead to food poisoning.
+Throw it out to the trash!
+This is undoubtedly true of cooked sweet potatoes, too.

 Sweet potatoes and their white liquid